ClosedPort22/gallery-dl-googledrive/README.md

 ## Usage
-Move `googledrive.py` to your location of choice, and modify `module-sources` in `googledrive.conf` accordingly.
+Move `googledrive.py` to your location of choice and modify `module-sources` in `googledrive.conf` accordingly.
 Then invoke *gallery-dl* with the `-c`
 option: